 1).
 Clip his fur: if your fur baby has a lot of fur under and around his tail end, then it’s a good idea to keep this fur cut shorter.
-We understand that a dog may not want this area clipped, but it will help keep fecal material from becoming stuck and hard there and could also keep the anal sacs from being impacted and infected.
+We understand that a dog may not want this area clipped, but it will help keep fecal material from becoming stuck and hard there and could also keep the butt sacs from being impacted and infected.
 You can try cutting the fur in this area, or take your dog to a groomer for assistance.

 2).
 Increase the fiber: you might ask the vet if adding more fiber to your dog’s diet could also help his scooting habit.
 Adding canned pumpkin (not the type for making pies), carrots, and more could help increase the fiber, making your dog’s stools pass more easily, without become stuck.
-In addition, this could also help empty the anal sacs.
+In addition, this could also help empty the butt sacs.
 However, before making changes to your fur baby’s diet, it’s always a good idea to run the idea by the vet first.

 3).
 Drinking more water: if your dog doesn’t drink enough water, this could cause fecal material to gather and stay stuck under his tail.
-Adding water would make it easier to pass the pooh, and keep the anal glands emptied.
+Adding water would make it easier to pass the pooh, and keep the butt glands emptied.
 In addition, this can also keep the skin on your dog’s bum from becoming itchy and dry.Check Price on Amazon

 4).
 Using a warm compress: if your dog’s having an itchy problem, then you might try a warm compress soaked in warm, Epsom salt water.
 Some people say you should witch hazel instead of Epsom salts.
 But consider this, witch hazel is used as a facial astringent, which means this could be irritating or even cause more pain and itching.
 Opt for the Epsom salts, because this is more soothing, even for allergic skin.